nathaniel1307/fundraising-progress-website/README.md

 # fundraising-progress-website
-A website for displaying the progress along a route and a justgiving donation link.
+A website for displaying multiple teams progress along a route.
+Allowing each team to add there own progress in a seperate area

 # Things you need to use this